History of Chinese Britons: Post-World War II

-The most significant migration from China commenced in mid-1980s.
+The most significant migration from China commenced in the mid-1980s.
 This coincided with the Chinese government's relaxed restrictions on emigration, although most left for the United States, Canada, and Australia.
 In 1984–85, the British and Chinese governments signed the Draft Agreement on the transfer of sovereignty over Hong Kong to China in 1997.
-Construction was also begun of Manchester's Chinatown archway (now the largest in Europe), and was completed in 1987.
+Construction was also begun of Manchester's Chinatown archway (the largest in Europe at the time), and was completed in 1987.
 The House of Commons Home Affairs Committee report identified five main problems faced by the Chinese in Britain.
 Recommendations included more language training, careers advice, community centres, and interpretation and advice services.
 Over 50 percent of the Chinese population was under 30; 50 percent lived outside the large metropolitan areas; only 2 percent were professionals, which included doctors, solicitors, architects, bankers, stockbrokers, business executives, teachers and university lecturers.

-In 1987, Manchester's Chinatown Archway, the largest in Europe, was completed, marking co-operation between the government of China, Manchester City Council and the local Chinese community.
+In 1987, Manchester's Chinatown Archway, the largest in Europe at the time, was completed, marking co-operation between the government of China, Manchester City Council and the local Chinese community.
 Currently, the largest Chinese arch in the UK is located in Chinatown, Liverpool.
 It was constructed in 2000 and is also the largest such archway in the world outside of China.

 As Hong Kong and China became wealthier during the 1990s, Hong Kong and Chinese parents increasingly sent their children to study in the UK and elsewhere.
 An estimated 80,000 Hong Kong and Chinese students attended UK universities in the academic year of 2004–05.
 Small numbers of unskilled migrants from China sought employment in the UK in the early 1990s.
 In recent years, there has been an increase in illegal immigrants coming from China and other countries into the United Kingdom, some of whom pay traffickers (so-called "snakeheads") to smuggle them into many Western countries.
 Due to historical and cultural reasons, a sizeable proportion originate from Fujian province in southeast China.
 Others are citizens from the Commonwealth countries (mostly former British colonies), who have been able to obtain tourist or student visas and remain in the UK after their visas have expired.
 Most work in the black economy or are employed as illegal cheap labour, usually in agriculture and catering.
 This activity became publicised nationwide in tragic consequences in the form of the 2004 Morecambe Bay cockling disaster, though most migrants have remained invisible.